hiejulia/IoT-5G/README.md

     -

 # Architecture
-- Explain the functionality and characteristics of the IoT architecture layers Explain the characteristics of IoT technologies, which include WSN (Wireless Sensor Networks), IoT cloud computing support, cloud computing, IoT R&D (Research & Development), IoT hardware technologies
+- WSN (Wireless Sensor Networks), IoT cloud computing support, cloud computing, IoT hardware technologies
-Explain the characteristics of IoT sensors types, actuator types, and RFID types Explain the functionality and characteristics of IoT device platforms, which include Arduino, Raspberry Pi, and BeagleBoard products
+- IoT sensors types, actuator types, and RFID types
+- IoT device platforms, which include Arduino, Raspberry Pi
-Explain the features of Arduino product types, which include Arduino Uno R3, Yun, and Lilypad Explain the features of the Raspberry Pi and the Raspberry Pi 3 Model B Explain the features of the BeagleBoard and Beaglebone Black
+- Arduino product types, which include Arduino Uno R3, Yun, and Lilypad
+- Raspberry Pi and the Raspberry Pi 3 Model B

-- Explain the functionality and characteristics of IoT devices, IoT network, and wearable IoT devices Explain the characteristics and requirements of ISM (Industrial, Scientific and Medical) bands Explain the functionality and characteristics of the IoT wireless network architecture Explain the functionality and characteristics of WLAN (Wireless Local Area Network) technology and types Explain the functionality and characteristics of WPAN (Wireless Personal Area Network) technology and types, which include Bluetooth, ZigBee, and 6LoWPAN
+- Explain the functionality and characteristics of IoT devices, IoT network, and wearable IoT devices
+- WPAN (Wireless Personal Area Network) technology and types, which include Bluetooth, ZigBee, and 6LoWPAN
-Explain the functionality and characteristics of IEEE 802.15.4 device types Explain the functionality and characteristics of LPWAN (Low-Power Wide Area Network) technology and types, which include LoRa, UNB (Ultra Narrow Band), Sigfox, and NB-IoT
+- IEEE 802.15.4 device types
+- LPWAN (Low-Power Wide Area Network) technology and types, which include LoRa, UNB (Ultra Narrow Band), Sigfox, and NB-IoT
-Explain the features of LPWAN communication networks, which are designed for long range communications at low power and low bit rates
+- LPWAN communication networks, which are designed for long range communications at low power and low bit rates
-Recognize the advantages of IoT and 5G mobile communication networks Explain the characteristics of mMTC (massive MTC) based on key requirements, area coverage, frequency, services, connection density, and applications
+- advantages of IoT and 5G mobile communication networks Explain the characteristics of mMTC (massive MTC) based on key requirements, area coverage, frequency, services, connection density, and applications

--
-Explain the characteristics and types of Wi-Fi technology Explain the characteristics of the WLAN (Wireless Local Area Network) market Explain the functionality and characteristics of Wi-Fi transmission modes, which include the Infrastructure mode and the Ad-Hoc mode
+- WLAN (Wireless Local Area Network) market
+- Wi-Fi transmission modes, which include the Infrastructure mode and the Ad-Hoc mode
-Explain the functionality and characteristics of Wi-Fi Infrastructure mode and the role of a wireless AP (Access Point), BSS (Basic Service Set), and an ESS (Extended Service Set)
+- Wi-Fi Infrastructure mode and the role of a wireless AP (Access Point), BSS (Basic Service Set), and an ESS (Extended Service Set)
-Recognize the operation process of Wi-Fi and role of DCF (Distributed Coordination Function) and CSMA/CA (Carrier-Sense Multiple Access with Collision Avoidance)
+- operation process of Wi-Fi and role of DCF (Distributed Coordination Function) and CSMA/CA (Carrier-Sense Multiple Access with Collision Avoidance)
-Explain the characteristics of Wi-Fi standards, which include the IEEE 802.11a, 11b, 11e, 11g, 11n, 11p, 11ac, 11ad, 11ah specifications
+- Wi-Fi standards, which include the IEEE 802.11a, 11b, 11e, 11g, 11n, 11p, 11ac, 11ad, 11ah specifications
-Explain the characteristics of Wi-Fi PHY (Physical Layer) modulation schemes Recognize the operation process of Wi-Fi operations and IFS (Inter-Frame Space) types and how IFSs are used in priority access control
+- Wi-Fi PHY (Physical Layer) modulation schemes
+- operation process of Wi-Fi operations and IFS (Inter-Frame Space) types and how IFSs are used in priority access control
-Recognize the advantages of Wi-Fi Dual Band and Wi-Fi Direct Explain the functionality and characteristics of Bluetooth technology and types Discover the differences in Bluetooth standards and feature evolution Explain the characteristics of Bluetooth piconet and types of operation, which include Classic Bluetooth and BLE (Bluetooth Low Energy)
+- advantages of Wi-Fi Dual Band and Wi-Fi Direct

+- Bluetooth piconet and types of operation, which include Classic Bluetooth and BLE (Bluetooth Low Energy)
-Recognize the advantages of BLE (Bluetooth Low Energy) and the channel specifications and advertising and connection events Explain the characteristics of the Bluetooth evolution (i.e., specifications 1.1 to 5) including EDR (Enhanced Data Rate), HS (High Speed), BLE (Bluetooth Low Energy), and Beacon technology
+- advantages of BLE (Bluetooth Low Energy) and the channel specifications and advertising and connection events
+- Bluetooth evolution (i.e., specifications 1.1 to 5) including EDR (Enhanced Data Rate), HS (High Speed), BLE (Bluetooth Low Energy), and Beacon technology

-- Discover the relation between IoT and mobile cloud technology Discover the differences in MCC (Mobile Cloud Computing) and Edge Computing, which include Fog computing, MEC (Mobile Edge Computing), and Cloudlet technology
+- MCC (Mobile Cloud Computing) and Edge Computing, which include Fog computing, MEC (Mobile Edge Computing), and Cloudlet technology

-- Recognize the advantages of Bluetooth technology through project experimentation Recognize the operation process of Bluetooth in Android and iPhone smartphones Recognize how to scan a Bluetooth packet and identify different Bluetooth versions being used on a smartphone Recognize the advantages of Wi-Fi technology through project experimentation Recognize the operation process of Wi-Fi in Android and iPhone smartphones Recognize how to use a Wi-Fi network analyzer, LAN scan, send ping to a gateway, Wi-Fi signal scan, and use a Wi-Fi channel graph
+- - advantages of Bluetooth technology through project experimentation
+- operation process of Bluetooth in Android and iPhone smartphones
+- Scan a Bluetooth packet and identify different Bluetooth versions being used on a smartphone
+- Wi-Fi technology through project experimentation
+- operation process of Wi-Fi in Android and iPhone smartphones
+- Recognize how to use a Wi-Fi network analyzer, LAN scan, send ping to a gateway, Wi-Fi signal scan, and use a Wi-Fi channel graph
-Recognize the advantages of Cloud technology through project experimentation Recognize the operation process of the AWS (Amazon Web Service) EC2 (Elastic Compute Cloud) system Recognize how to setup an EC2 Virtual Computer in AWS Recognize how to use various options and compute a process on EC2 and use S3
+- operation process of the AWS (Amazon Web Service) EC2 (Elastic Compute Cloud) system

+### Hardware
+- Extracting firmware from the real-world IoT device.
+- Performing live debugging to bypass security protections and restrictions

+- Writing new firmware to the device
+- extend device functions